UltraBip: detailed user guide & FAQ

 A very short integration time gives instant, fast vario.
 Ideal for leeward, choppy thermals that are difficult to exploit.

-To enter the lowering alarm setting menu :
+To enter the sink alarm setting menu :

-- If you wish, you can activate or deactivate take-off detection by triple-clicking.
+4. If you wish, you can activate or deactivate the take-off detection by triple-clicking.

-- If you wish, you can activate or deactivate zeroing at start-up by double-clicking.
+5. If you wish, you can activate or deactivate the weak-lift buzzer at start-up by double-clicking.

 To enable or disable this option, double-click the button at any time when the instrument is switched on.

-Note: It is also possible to have zeroing activated from start-up, see section "lowering alarm settings".
+Note: It is also possible to have weak-lift buzzer activated at start-up, see the "Advanced settings" section.

 Flight voice information :

-In-flight solar charging is guaranteed with the default settings (minimum or medium volume, default vario settings, auto voice, descent and zeroing alarms deactivated, etc.).
+In-flight solar charging is guaranteed with the default settings (minimum or medium volume, default vario settings, voice auto, sink alarm and weak-lift buzzer deactivated, etc.).

 Note: If the battery is completely empty, when the UltraBip is switched on it will beep, then play the shutdown melody, and the LED will flash red for a few seconds.

-You can either connect the device to your computer as a USB stick, or charge it using your smartphone's mains charger (or cigarette lighter, external battery, etc).
+You can either connect the device to your computer with a USB-C cable, or charge it using your smartphone's mains charger (or cigarette lighter, external battery, etc).
 Any power source of any strength (from 200mA to 4A) can be used.

 Note: The device has a USB-C connector and can be charged using any USB-C cable.
 You can use any USB-C, standard 5V or Quick Charge (QC), Power Delivery (USB-C PD) charger, as the device is fully USB compliant.